← Back to research

 As AI writes more code, engineering leaders need to know: Is AI actually improving productivity?
 Is AI-generated code maintaining quality?
 Which teams are adopting AI tools effectively?
 Traditional git analytics can't answer these questions.

-What's the difference between capture-time and post-hoc attribution?
+What's the difference between capture-time, model-based, and post-hoc attribution?

 Which tool should an enterprise start with?